- Visiting Lecturer & Short Course Leader

 Despina was born in Arcadia, Greece.
 She is the Academic Leader of the RCA Contemporary Art Summer School and of the ‘Rethinking Contemporary Performance Art’ Masterclass.
 She has been leading MA Crits, Tutorials and School Groups at the RCA since 2016.

-She holds a Master in Fine Arts, a Master in Visual Arts (Costume Design, Antwerp Royal Academy of Fine Art), a MSc & a Diploma (Hons) in Architecture, all of the above awarded with the highest distinction (summa cum laude).
+Despina holds a Practice-led Ph.D. in Philosophy and Fine Art (Performance, Royal College of Art) supported by an Onassis Foundation Scholarship, a Master in Fine Arts, a Master in Visual Arts (Costume Design, Antwerp Royal Academy of Fine Art) supported by the Greek State's Scholarship Foundation, a MSc & a Diploma (Hons) in Architecture, all of the above awarded with the highest distinction (summa cum laude).

 Despina Zacharopoulou’s research approaches and interests revolve around a radical rethinking and re-making of performance art, moving away from traditional approaches which limit live art discourse within binaries, essentialism and fixed identities.
 What Despina suggests instead, is a re-situating of contemporary performance art as ‘surface’ occupied and circulated only by intensities.

 While dismissing the practice v.s. theory binary, Despina Zacharopoulou’s approach acquires the form of a zētēsis or flânerie, and involves performance making as its research method, subject and output (research-as-practice), fed by a constant dialogue of exchanges with philosophical texts that promote non-dialectical systems of thought (e.g. Spinoza, Foucault, Bataille, Deleuze & Guattari, De Sade, Lyotard, Nietzsche, Klossowski, Barad, Golding, etc).